 In its case-law concerning States which had not yet ratified Protocol No. 6, the European Court of Human Rights considered that it would be contrary to the Convention to implement a death sentence following an unfair trial (Öcalan v.
 Turkey, application no. 46221/99).
-The Court also found that the evolution towards the complete abolition of the death penalty, in law and in practice, within all 47 Council of Europe member States had demonstrated that Article 2 ECHR (which in its original wording of 1950 allows expressly for the imposition of a death sentence by a court) had been amended so as to prohibit the death penalty in all circumstances.
-Consequently, the Court held that the death penalty as such, which involved the deliberate and premeditated destruction of a human being by the State authorities causing physical pain and intense psychological suffering as a result of the foreknowledge of death, could be considered inhuman and degrading and, as such, contrary to Article 3 of the Convention (Al-Saadoon and Mufdhi v. the United Kingdom, application no. 61498/08).
+The Court also found that the evolution towards the complete abolition of the death penalty, in law and in practice, within all 47 Council of Europe member States had demonstrated that Article 2 ECHR had been amended so as to prohibit the death penalty in all circumstances.
+Consequently, the Court held that the death penalty as such involves the deliberate and premeditated destruction of a human being by the State authorities causing physical pain and intense psychological suffering as a result of the foreknowledge of death and therefore could be considered contrary to Article 3 ECHR (Al-Saadoon and Mufdhi v. the United Kingdom, application no. 61498/08).

-As regards extradition and expulsion issues, the Court has repeatedly stated that the extradition or expulsion of a person to a third country in which that person faces the death penalty would give rise to violations of the right to life (Article 2 ECHR) and of the prohibition of torture and inhuman and degrading treatment or punishment (Article 3 ECHR) (Bader and Kanbor v.
+As regards extradition and expulsion issues, the Court has repeatedly stated that the extradition or expulsion of a person to a third country in which that person might face the death penalty, would give rise to violations of the right to life (Article 2 ECHR) and of the prohibition of torture and inhuman or degrading treatment or punishment (Article 3 ECHR) (Bader and Kanbor v.
 Sweden, application no. 13284/04; Jabari v.
 Turkey, application no. 40035/98).
-In line with the principle laid down in the Soering v. the United Kingdom (1989) case, States must require firm assurances from the United States and other retentionist countries that persons to be extradited or expelled will not be sentenced to death.
-This principle has been followed by courts in numerous countries, also outside Europe, including Canada and South Africa (for example, it was very recently confirmed by the South African Constitutional Court on 27 July 2012 in the judgment of Tsebe and others (CCT 110/11 [2012] ZACC 16).
-That principle was also taken up in the Guidelines on Human Rights and the Fight against Terrorism, adopted by the Committee of Ministers on 11 July 2002.
+Since the Soering v. the United Kingdom case (application no.14038/88), the Court has considered that States must require firm diplomatic assurances from retentionist countries that persons to be extradited or expelled will not be sentenced to death.
+This principle has been followed by courts in numerous countries, also outside Europe, including Canada and South Africa (for example, South African Constitutional Court judgment of 27 July 2012, Tsebe and others CCT 110/11 [2012] ZACC 16).

+The principle was also taken up in the Guidelines on Human Rights and the Fight against Terrorism, adopted by the Committee of Ministers on 11 July 2002.
 Guideline No. XIII, paragraph 2, provides that extradition of a person to a country where he or she risks being sentenced to the death penalty may not be granted unless certain guarantees have been obtained.
 A similar provision has been included in the Amending Protocol to the 1977 European Convention for the Suppression of Terrorism, which was opened for signature on 15 May 2003.